Introducing Silent Images

 Have fun and enjoy the people while understanding the significant responsibility of handling each story with dignity.

 The international press recently picked up a story about a young female chess prodigy from the slums of Uganda.
 Tell me more about her inspiring story and how Silent Images helped her story to become so well known.

 In 2010, Silent Images was invited to Uganda to tell the story of a young girl from the slums who has grown to be a chess prodigy.
 We did an initial story to help get her story out to the media, and a few weeks later, we returned with Tim Crothers, an ESPN writer, to do a larger documentary.
 Tim was one of the first journalists to discover Tiger Woods, so it was significant to have such a successful journalist work alongside Silent Images.
 Tim then published a book and we produced this short film to share her story with the world (watch this YouTube clip to learn more).

 Since then CNN, ESPN and many other networks have picked up her story and thousands of dollars have been raised for her and the chess camp.
 Phiona has been able to move out of the slums and her college education is now paid for.
 Her story continues to inspire thousands.
 In April she will be flown to NY to be honored by a women’s international group and meet Oprah.

 Amazing to see how our culture still yearns for “rags to riches” stories, but Phiona is not all that interested in becoming wealthy.
 She simply wants to go to college, become a doctor or teacher, and help her friends in the slums of Uganda.
 Maybe that is what makes her story so inspiring and refreshing to Americans.

-Editor’s note: Disney is due to release Phione’s story as Queen of Katwe in late 2016
+Editor’s note: Disney released Phione’s story as Queen of Katwe in late 2016

 Finally, let’s end with a very practical question.
 How does this process work whereby an NGO or charity group can hire Silent Images and be assigned a photographer to cover their story?